zkorum/.github/profile/README.md

 ### An authorization/authentication server and client for web applications

+Privency.tech provides an authorization/authentication server and client for web applications

-Here, we could use the standard [OpenID for Verifiable Credentials](https://oauth.net/openid-for-verifiable-credentials/#:~:text=OpenID%20for%20Verifiable%20Credentials%20is,claims%20to%20a%20relying%20party.)
+We could use the standard [OpenID for Verifiable Credentials](https://oauth.net/openid-for-verifiable-credentials/#:~:text=OpenID%20for%20Verifiable%20Credentials%20is,claims%20to%20a%20relying%20party.)

 I am not entirely sure how it will work out though.